MobileFirstLLC/extension-cli/README.md

 Docs command generates documentation for the project.
 This command uses jsdocs syntax.
 See [About JSDoc](https://jsdoc.app/index.html) for more details, including [configuration options here](https://jsdoc.app/about-configuring-jsdoc.html).
 The default template for the guide is [FooDoc](https://github.com/steveush/foodoc#readme).
 You can override this theme in the project by changing `opts.template` in jsdoc config file.

 By default, this command will automatically look for configuration in the project `package.json`.
 Use `"xtdocs"` key to define config options in `package.json`.
 Alternatively add a separate configuration file `.xtdocs.json` in the project root; or explicitly provide a path to a config file.
-If you want to define configuration in some other location, use -c/--config flag to provide path and name of the configuration file.
+If you want to define configuration in some other location, use `-c` / `--config` flag to provide path and name of the configuration file.

 #### xt-sync